HL7/fhir-saner/fsh/ig-data/input/pagecontent/3_actors.md

 An Measure Consumer implementing the Pull Option periodically queries a [Measure Source](actors.html#measure-source) using the [Query Measure](transactions.html#query-measure) transaction to enable collection of the current status.

+#### Questionnaire Option

+An actor implementing the Questionnaire Option supports the use of Questionnaire and QuestionnaireResponse resources to determine the current status of selected health delivery resources.
+Implementers of this option must also implement the API option.

+This option applies to the actors as described below.

+##### Measure Source

+A Measure Source implementing the Questionnaire Option will interact using Questionnaire and QuestionnaireResponse resources to report on the current status of health delivery resources.

+##### Measure Consumer

+A Measure Consumer implementing the Questionnaire Option will interact using Questionnaire and QuestionnaireResponse resources to access the current status of health delivery resources.